It’s February, do you fancy a day out?

 Liverpool Central Library, Liverpool

 This library, which is steeped with a rich history, is the perfect day out for your little bookworms and budding authors!
 There are some fab facilities, including an Xbox 360, computers, iPads and lots more!
-There’s also stunning views available from the roof terrace.
+There are also stunning views available from the roof terrace.
 Find out more.

 Heaton Park, Manchester